 Every B2B entity must develop it’s Twitter Strategy.

-The question that should be kept in mind here is – Who do we want to reach with our tweets?
+The question that should be kept in mind here is – Who do you want to reach with your tweets?

 Professional tweeting adds value with each tweet.

 B2B’s must adopt these below best practices to spark conversations and keep its audience engaged.

 Write a Good Bio

 Writing an engaging bio that clearly explains what the B2B does will help people to know whether they want to follow the B2B or not.
 The bio must include a link to the B2B website to drive referral traffic and allow users to discover more.

 Adopt the KISS technique.
 KISS stands for Keep It Short & Simple